kartoza/tomorrownow_gap_documentation/docs/src/developer/api/guide/measurements/attributes-reference/google-graphcast.md

 # Google Graphcast 10-day Forecast

+> **Note on lead times:** When Google runs the Graphcast model between 00:00 to 06:00, it is marked as 06:00.
+On GAP, the timestamp is adjusted to 00:00, so the lead time is decreased by 6 hours.

 | Name | Description | Unit | API attribute name |
 |-----|------------|------|--------------------|
 | 10 meter U wind component | Zonal (west–east) component of wind measured at 10 meters above ground | m/s | 10m_u_component_of_wind |